inrae/RCaNmodel/paper/paper.md

 Because outputs from food-web models are relevant outside the modelling community, e.g., for managers and stakeholders, there is a need for a modelling process - from model building to results interpretation - that can be conducted in a participatory manner.
-RCaNmodel and RCaNconstructor provide a mathematically efficient solution to steps 3, 4, and 5 and an interactive/intuitive interface to support steps 1, 2, and 6.
+RCaNmodel and RCaNconstructor provide a mathematically efficient solution to steps 3, 4, and 5 and an interactive/intuitive interface to support steps 1, 2, and 6 in a participatory framework.

 # Methods

-RCaNmodel and RCaNconstructor support the full modelling process from the specification of the model to the exploration of the outputs (\autoref{fig:approach}), while providing user-friendly solution to each technical challenges:
+RCaNmodel and RCaNconstructor support the full modelling process from the specification of the model to the exploration of the outputs (\autoref{fig:approach}), while providing user-friendly solutions to each technical challenge:

 -   To specify the model, the user provides several tables that define the compartments (i.e., trophic groups), their ecological properties (species specific input parameters), the flows among the compartments (i.e., trophic